KanzGiwa/GasPriceTracker/docs/UserResearch.md

 Team Action (if any): Highlight cost-saving features in the app, such as price alerts, historical price trends, and intelligent route planning to help users reduce fuel expenses.

+Observation 4:
+Observation Statement: Our age group is young adults Supporting Data: 93.5% of survey users are 18-24
+Team Action (if any): We can market our app towards this age group, or specifically market towards college students and commuters.
+We can customize some of the budgeting in the app to coorrespond with college based needs.